 HISTORY OF COMPASSION

 Medical marijuana began with freebies.
-Individuals like Mary Jane “Brownie Mary” Rathbun and Dennis Peron became cause celebres for the civil disobedience of giving cannabis away to terminally ill AIDS patients in San Francisco in the 1990s.
+Individuals like Mary Jane “Brownie Mary” Rathbun and Dennis Peron became cause celebres for the civil disobedience of giving cannabis away to terminally ill AIDS patients in San Francisco in the 1980s and 1990s.

 Their efforts led directly to voter-approved Proposition 215, also known as the Compassionate Use Act of 1996, which granted a medical defense in court to patients and caregivers.
 Senate Bill 420, which followed, provided for the formation of collectives that grow and dispense cannabis, laying the legal groundwork for modern dispensaries.
 Since then, non-profits like SweetLeaf have handed out free cannabis to terminally ill patients in recent decades.
 That’s because oftentimes the people that need cannabis the most — the terminally ill — are among the least likely to be able to afford it.

 In 2014, Berkeley became the first city to mandate “compassion programs,” requiring dispensaries to provide free cannabis for very low income residents with medical needs.